 A History of Prayer and Service

-Ministering in the Diocese of Green Bay for over 125 years
+The Norbertines have been ministering in the Diocese of Green Bay for over 125 years.

 St. Augustine of Hippo